yifanz0123/yifanz0123.github.io/content/_index.md

       text: |-
         I am currently a Ph.D. candidate at the Toulouse School of Economics.
 I apply empirical tools to understand the determinants of individual beliefs and behaviors.
 I will join the Kellogg School of Management at Northwestern University as a Postdoc in 2025-26 AY.

-        My research fields are Economic History, Development Economics, and Political Economy.
-In my ongoing work, I identify and compare both horizontal transmission and vertical transmission of son preference with the usage of natural experiments, historical archives, and population censuses.
+        My research fields are Development Economics, Economic History, and Political Economy.
+In one of my ongoing works, I identify and compare both horizontal transmission and vertical transmission of son preference using natural experiments, historical archives, and population censuses.

     design: